 As every parent to a newborn will be quick to tell you, caring for a young child can be exhausting, particularly because you’re having to function on less sleep than normal.

-You might therefore be thinking about making things a little easier on yourself by having your baby sleep in their own room from birth – but is this advisable?
+You might therefore be thinking about making things a little easier on yourself by having your baby sleep in a separate room from birth – but is this advisable?

 According to experts you should not let your baby sleep in their own room until they are at least 6 months old, because room sharing will greatly help reduce the risk of Sudden Infant Death Syndrome (SIDS is the unexplained death, usually during sleep, of a seemingly healthy baby less than a year old).